-- Linux Distros in Academia: Navigating the FAQs
+Linux Distros in Academia: Assessing the Best Options for Research and Development

 The academic world is a melting pot of innovation and critical thinking, where the tools used can be just as important as the research conducted.
 Within this realm, Linux distributions (distros) have become increasingly significant due to their versatility, robustness, and open-source nature.
 Selecting the right Linux distro for academic purposes isn't merely a matter of preferenceโit's a strategic decision that can influence the efficiency and success of research and development projects.